 Fixed Index Annuity: Safe Money Alternative

 A Fixed Index Annuity is a fixed annuity with an interest rate which is linked to the performance of an index (the S&P500® or NASDAQ® for example).
 The annual credited interest rate can increase depending on the index.
-But it can never be less than zero should there be index decline.
+But it can never be less than zero should the index decline.